perladvent/perldotcom/content/article/_pub_2011_01_visualizing-music-with-sdl-and-perl.md

 **Music Visualizer**
 --------------------

-The music visualizer example processes real-time sound dataâdata as it playsâand displays the wave form on the screen.
+The music visualizer example processes real-time sound data—data as it plays—and displays the wave form on the screen.
 It will look something like Figure 1.

 ![Simple Music